Vosler's three-run blast lifts Reds past Cubs 7-6

-CINCINNATI (AP) Jason Vosler, a non-roster invitee to spring training, hit a go-ahead three-run home run, his second of the season, as the Cincinnati Reds held off the Chicago Cubs 7-6 on Monday.
+CINCINNATI — Jason Vosler, a non-roster invitee to spring training, hit a go-ahead three-run home run, his second of the season, as the Cincinnati Reds held off the Chicago Cubs 7-6.
 Cody Bellinger collected his first hit as a Cub: a three-run home run in the first.

 “It is so much fun just to watch Jason (Vosler),” Reds manager David Bell said.
 “He didn’t even start the game but he stayed ready.
 He is excited to show what kind of player he is.
 He winds up being a big part of a great win.”